 We give priority for on-campus employment to students who have completed a Free Application for Federal Student Aid (FAFSA), and who have accepted Federal Work-Study (FWS) eligibility.
 FWS is a financial aid program.

-The Student Financial Aid Office sets a date (usually three weeks into the fall semester) when on-campus employment will be opened to other Baylor University students who are eligible to work in the United States and do not qualify for FWS.
-The FWS priority deadline for Fall 2016 is September 12, 2016.
+The Student Financial Aid Office sets a date three weeks into the fall semester when on-campus employment will be opened to other Baylor University students who are eligible to work in the United States and do not qualify for FWS.
+The FWS priority deadline for fall 2017 is September 11, 2017.

 Community service designated jobs are available only to those students who are eligible for Federal Work-Study (FWS).